Eva Matsuzaki: Lehman Pavilion (Kevin Roche John Dinkeloo and Associates, completed 1975)

 The Lehman Pavilion was the first extension to the Metropolitan Museum of Art in New York City.
 It is a sunken space with a central skylit gallery surrounded by a series of rooms and displays the Robert Lehman Collection.
-The collection includes seven hundred years of western European art, from the fourteenth to the twentieth centuries and includes paintings, drawings, manuscript illumination, sculpture, glass, and.
+The collection includes seven hundred years of western European art, from the fourteenth to the twentieth centuries and includes paintings, drawings, manuscript illumination, sculpture and glass.

 Irwin Union Bank (Eero Saarinen, Kevin Roche John Dinkeloo and Associates, completed 1973)

-The Irwin Union Bank, currently known as the Irwin Conference Center, was constructed in Columbus Indiana.
-The original building was a one storey structure designed by Eero Saarinen in 1954.
+The Irwin Union Bank, currently known as the Irwin Conference Center, was constructed in Columbus, Indiana.
+The original building was a one-storey structure designed by Eero Saarinen in 1954.
 Kevin Roche John Dinkeloo & Associates created a larger addition in 1973.
 Eva Matsuzaki was job architect for the 1973 addition when she was working in the firm of Kevin Roche John Dinkeloo and Associates.